 - The administrator must then send the statement of affairs and their proposal in the eight weeks to creditors.
 A copy will be stored with Companies House.

 - Creditors then make a decision.

 - The administrator will then send a report at least every six months to all creditors until the process is complete.

-The Future Strategy team can help explain every step of the process so you can best understand whether company administration is a good fit for your situation and explain the alternatives.
+The Future Strategy team can help explain every step of the process to best understand whether company administration is a good fit for your situation and explain the alternatives.

 Possible outcomes of company administration

-Administration provides a company with the time vital for exploring it’s future direction and possible options.
-It could mark the beginning of the end of your business if it is not deemed to be a viable entity going forwards, it could also result in a positive outcome that sees the company thriving after restructuring.
+Administration provides a company with the time vital for exploring its future direction and possible options.
+Although it could mark the beginning of the end of your business if it is not deemed a viable entity going forward, it could also result in a positive outcome that sees the company thriving after restructuring.

 Examples of recent administration cases